Find links to wildfire updates and emergency resources on our homepage.

 Visit any LA County Library location and print directly from your laptop, tablet, or mobile device using our wireless printing.
 Customers can print 10 free pages/day.
 Each additional page is 15¢.
 Get detailed instructions for Wireless Printing.

-Do you know anyone without internet or a computer at home who would benefit from borrowing one—to apply for jobs, access homeschooling resources, or simply stay connected to information?
-You can now check out a Chromebook with built-in LTE (and handy carrying case) from any library location so you can access the internet from almost anywhere.
+Do you know anyone without a laptop or internet at home who would benefit from borrowing one—to apply for jobs, access homeschooling resources, or simply stay connected to information?
+You can now check out a Chromebook with built-in LTE (and handy carrying case) from any library location to access the internet from almost anywhere.
 Borrow for 6 weeks, with the option to renew, if available.
+You can also borrow a hotspot to get connected, whether it be at home, school, or while you’re out and about.

-Please note: Laptop Loans require a full access adult library card to check out.
+Please note: Laptop and Hotspot availability is currently limited.
+Both Laptop Loans and Connect & Go require a full access adult library card to check out.
+Do you have a Digital Library Card?
 Call your nearest library location for details about signing up or upgrading your digital card.

-Borrow a Chromebook with built-in LTE in person or reserve one through the online catalog.
+Borrow a Chromebook with built-in LTE and hotspot in person or reserve one through the online catalog.

-Return the Chromebook in person at the library where you borrowed it.
-Do not put it in the bookdrop.
+Return the Chromebook and hotspot in person at the library where you borrowed it.
+Do not put Chromebooks or hotspots in the bookdrop.

 Wireless Access